LorenzoPannacci/ADM-HW1/README.md

 # ADM - HW1 - Lorenzo Pannacci 1948926

-This repository contains the submission for the first homework of Lorenzo Pannacci for the course "Algorithmic Methods of Data Mining", Academic year 2023–2024.
+This repository contains the submission for the first homework of Lorenzo Pannacci 1948926 for the course "Algorithmic Methods of Data Mining", Academic year 2023–2024.

-## Contents:
+## Contents

 The original homework pdf is stored in `homework1.pdf`.

-The solutions for the completed exercises are store in `scripts.ipynb` following the requested structure.
+The solutions for the completed exercises are store in `scripts.ipynb`, for both "Problem1" and "Problem2".
+The file is a Jupyter Notebook containing for every exercise its title and the solution.
 Every proposed exercises has been completed.

 The folder `stamps/` contains three files: